hyperledger/besu-docs/docs/Concepts/Privacy/Flexible-PrivacyGroups.md

 ---
-description: Flexible Privacy Groups
+description: Flexible privacy groups
 ---

-# Flexible Privacy Groups
+# Flexible privacy groups

 Flexible privacy groups use smart contracts to store and maintain the group membership.
 You can add and remove members to and from flexible privacy groups.